 Fashionista: What was the inspiration behind starting your own brand?
 Jade Lai: It seemed like the most direct way to realize my visions.

 Before Creatures of Comfort, what did you do?
 I did interior design, since I strudied architecture, and I also did my own stationery line for a little bit on the side.

 Did you have any previous design experience?
 I was trained as an architect.

 How does that training affect your design process or inspiration?
 Architecture is really an all encompassing field; it teaches you all the design theory that’s relevant in all different design disciplines.
 Architects have to think about what sort of materials to apply for certain space for an experience, so that could certainly tie into fashion and clothing.
 Personally, I really the work of like Elvira Sica, he’s an Argentine architect.
 He’s geometric, he’s a modernist, and there’s just a kind of formality to everything.
 Everything is visual, like you have to be in the space to understand it.
 He’s inspirational to me.

+What inspires your designs?
 Mostly, colors and textures.
 I can get really inspired by architecture, textiles and nature.
 I like to imagine the aftermath of design, how it functions in the world.

 What’s a typical workday like for you?
 I am at my studio daily from roughly 10-8, designing or catching up with emails.
 I would say I travel for work 3 months out of the year as well.

 How does your workday differ between the work that you do as the owner of Creatures of Comfort versus designing the line?
 When I first opened the store, I was more like a shopkeeper.
 I think for the first two years I had the store I was basically there five to six days a week, manning the register, selling to customers, and then I’d go on buying trips, meet designers, and whatnot.
 I still go on buying trips and meet designers, but I’m more hands off as far as running the store.
 I spend a lot of time spending time just working in my head rather than with people.
 That’s the major difference: it’s less social.